-This month, we’re happy to present a small collection of pre-owned TOM FORD menswear.
+For November 2017, we’re happy to present a small collection of gently used Tom Ford menswear.
 This small sample includes suits, clothing and accessories which embody the designer’s signature style.

 Ford was born in Austin, Texas, but grew up largely in Santa Fe, New Mexico.
 He moved to New York during the 70s and became a regular at Studio 54, sharing the scene with celebrities like Andy Warhol, Bianca Jagger and fashion designer Halston.